Andy Bell (Welsh musician): Ride

 Despite having a solid fanbase and some mainstream success, the lack of a breakthrough contributed to intra-band tension, especially between Gardener and Bell.
 Their third LP, Carnival of Light, was released in 1994, after shoegaze had given way to Britpop.
 On Carnival of Light, Bell contributed "Birdman", "Crown Of Creation", "Endless Road", "Magical Spring", "Rolling Thunder" and "I Don't Know Where It Comes From".
 The band were joined at Creation Records by Oasis, who shot to fame in 1994 with their debut Definitely Maybe.
 As label mates, Bell was an early fan of the band and became friendly with the Gallagher brothers.

 1995 saw the dissolution of the band while recording their fourth album, Tarantula, due to creative and personal tensions between the two guitarists.
 Bell penned several of the songs for the album, one of which – "Castle on the Hill" – has been interpreted as a lament for the band's situation.
 Additionally, Bell contributed "Black Nite Crash", "Sunshine / Nowhere To Run", "Dead Man", "Walk On Water", "Mary Anne", "The Dawn Patrol", "Burnin", and "Starlight Motel".
 Upon release of the album, it was announced that it would be deleted after one week.

-Since the break-up, both Bell and Gardener have been more reflective on the reasons why the group disintegrated.

-In 2014 it was announced that Ride had re-formed and tour for eight months throughout in Europe and North America in 2015.
+In 2014, it was announced that Ride had re-formed and tour for eight months throughout in Europe and North America in 2015.
 This took in two headline shows at Primavera Sound and London’s Field Day.
 November 2016 brought further news many Ride fans have been anticipating: there would be a new album in 2017.
 Producer and DJ Erol Alkan broke the news on Twitter that he had been in the studio with the band, with their first album in 20 years released in Summer 2017.
-'Weather Diaries', Ride's fifth studio album, was released on 16 June 2017 on Wichita Recordings.
+Weather Diaries, Ride's fifth studio album, was released on 16 June 2017 on Wichita Recordings.